Courtesy of Pepper Givens

 4. Limit unnecessary text.

-Pepper Givens is an online blogger and freelance writer who focuses much of her content on promoting online colleges, as that is her home state.
-She also covers other educational topics and welcomes your questions and comments at firstname.lastname@example.org.
+Pepper Givens is an online blogger and freelance writer who focuses much of her content on promoting online colleges in Texas, as that is her home state.
+She also covers other educational topic and welcomes your questions and comments at email@example.com.